MalinkyZubr/Networking/Notes.md

 * you can also sync the calendar and clock using `clock update-calendar` (set calendar time to clock) or `clock read-calendar`
 * you can configure clock timezone using `clock timezone (timezone name) (hours offset from UTC)`
   * the timezone name doesnt do anything, just a label, thats why you need to specify time offset
+  * must do it in the global config mode
 * to configure daylight savings, do: `clock summer-time (time zone name) recurring (start date, week, week day, month, time) (end date in same format)`

 **cool command**: `nslookup (url/ip)` shows information regarding dns server ip addresses, and hostname aliases (url names)